JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 .. figure:: ./_static/Figures/AlN_on_SiC_LayerEditor.png
    :scale: 90%

-A comparison is given below between the calculated spectrum reported in the paper that produced by PDGui.
+A comparison is given below between the calculated spectrum reported in the paper and that produced by PDGui.

 .. _fig-aln-on-sic:
 .. figure:: ./_static/Figures/AlN-on-6H-SiC.svg
    :scale: 90%

 A final comparison is made between Figure 4 of the paper and the results of PDGui.
-In this case a 0.24μm film of SiC is supported on a 0.56μm film of AlN, which is deposited on a substrate of Silicon.
+In this case, a 0.24μm film of SiC is supported on a 0.56μm film of AlN, which is deposited on a substrate of Silicon.
-For this example the *Coherent thin film* mode is used.
+For this example, the *Coherent thin film* mode is used.
 The layer editor for this system is shown below.

 .. _fig-sic-on-aln-layereditor:
 .. figure:: ./_static/Figures/SiC_on_AlN-LayerEditor.png
    :scale: 90%

-A comparison is given below between the calculated spectrum reported in the paper that produced by PDGui.
+A comparison is given below between the calculated spectrum reported in the paper and that produced by PDGui.

 .. _fig-sic-on-aln:
 .. figure:: ./_static/Figures/6H-SiC-on-AlN.svg